With sprints you burn fat several times more than with prolonged jogging or cardio. However, their purpose is not only to lose the extra body fat.

 The next three times, half a minute each sprint with 1 minute fast-pace walking.
 Three sprints for that day.

 Then continue doing 3 sprints each time, 1 minute sprint with 1 minute fast-pace walking in-between.
-This is enough to be done 2, maximum 3 times a week in your non-training days (providing you don’t train more than 3 days in a week).
+This is enough to be done 2, maximum 3 times a week in your non-training days.
 It is most important that you exert maximum strength for the sprints, running as fast as you can.

 The duration is short and you might have the tendency to underestimate the sprints and neglect our recommendations for gradual adaptation.
 Do not.
 Fainting and other undesirable effects can occur.
 It is like having the effort of a 45-minute workout with heavy weights condensed into 5 minutes without previous adaptation.
 It is very important that you start gradually.